igneous-labs/walletconnect-standard/README.md

-# walletconnect-standard
+# walletconnect-wallet-standard

-See [package README](./walletconnect-standard/README.md) for more details
+See [package README](./walletconnect-wallet-standard/README.md) for more details